Rikurob/Vmh/README.md

 # Vmh
 Vmh - Variable Mob Hieght

+Note:The released versions on CurseForge are currently not the same here as I have been having trouble setting up the repositories but I am working on it.

 Step 1.
 Add it in your root build.gradle at the end of repositories: